 As morose as this may sound, the two-hour trip produced an inner turmoil one feels when going to a wake – a sense of trepidation that I was going to be dealing with a situation that was both difficult and emotional.
 Even though I knew it was the next right step for my daughter, I dreaded the end of the day.

 Turns out, the day didn’t turn out as dramatic as I had thought.
-We spent the morning unloading the car and carrying everything to her room.
+We spent the morning unloading the car and trasnporting an enormous amount of luggage to a room I wasn’t sure would fit it all.
 Then we unpacked, decorated and went to lunch.
 By mid-morning, my spirits had lifted.
 It was a nice school, she has a sunny room with a good view, and a sweet roommate.
 The enormous gym is clean, there are more than ample clubs to join, and she will never be at a loss for a good book to read or an event to attend.
 During lunch, my twelve-year-old asked, “Do you get to eat like this every day or only because we’re here?”
 When she answered, “Every day,” I thought he would ask for his own room.
 Crème brulée and a soft serve ice cream machine?
+Yes, please.
 I can’t say I blame the boy!